 For a full explanation of how microphones work, check out my article How Do Microphones Work?
 (A Helpful Illustrated Guide).

 The Microphone Body

-Wireless microphones are typically in the style of handheld, lavalier, or headset (there isn’t much point of having a stationary studio-grade microphone be wireless, though you never know what you’ll need in a given circumstance).
+Wireless microphones are typically in the style of handheld, lavalier, or headset (there isn't much point in having a stationary studio-grade microphone be wireless, though you never know what you'll need in a given circumstance).

 Wireless lav mics have a thin cable that leads to a transmitter.
 Typically these external transmitters are in the form of small belt packs.
 So wireless lavs aren't truly wireless.
 However, the belt pack transmitter allows the microphone to be free of a physical connection to its respective mic input on an audio console.